-The Workplace Health Leadership Group NI (WHLGNI) is hosting Northern Ireland’s largest Occupational Health Conference over 2 days in November.
+The Workplace Health Leadership Group NI (WHLGNI) is hosting Northern Ireland’s largest Occupational Health Conference over two days in November.

-The Conference is being held on 20 - 21 November in the La Mon Hotel in Belfast and is supported by all 7 partner organisations that form the WHLGNI, including support since inception and the 2018 inaugural conference by the Institution of Occupational Safety and Health (IOSH).
+The Conference is being held on 20-21 November in the La Mon Hotel in Belfast and is supported by all seven partner organisations that form the WHLGNI, including support since inception and the 2018 inaugural conference by the Institution of Occupational Safety and Health (IOSH).

 Bringing together over 30 (local, GB & ROI based) experts in the workplace health field the event will inform employers of the latest trends in the sector, as well as showcase case studies where local organisations have successfully integrated occupational health into their businesses.

-The event will also signpost employers to sources of information, links and the latest news in fields as diverse as occupational cancers, respiratory health surveillance, musculoskeletal disorders, welding fumes, mental health, employee wellbeing and other areas faced by employers on a daily basis, additional resources are also available on www.whlgni.org.uk
+The event will also signpost employers to sources of information, links and the latest news in fields as diverse as occupational cancers, respiratory health surveillance, musculoskeletal disorders, welding fumes, mental health, employee wellbeing and other areas faced by employers on a daily basis, additional resources are also available on the WHLGNI website.